mac-cleanup/mac-cleanup-py/CONTRIBUTING.md

 View the [existing issues](https://github.com/mac-cleanup/mac-cleanup-py/issues) to find something interesting to you.

-In general, issues are not assigned to anyone
+In general, new issues will be assigned on [Drugsosos](https://github.com/Drugsosos).

-> Except for newcomers issues, they'll be assigned on [Drugsosos](https://github.com/Drugsosos)

-If you find an issue to work on, you are welcome to open a PR with a fix.
+If you find an issue to work on, just post a comment on the issue's page and you are welcome to open a PR with a fix.

 ### Make Changes